School Nutrition in the News!

 Free and Reduced Meal Applications

-For the school year 2022-2023, school districts are requesting all families to complete and submit a Free and Reduced Meal Application to be considered for school meal benefits.
+Beginning July 1, 2023, school districts will begin taking Free and Reduced Meal Applications for the school year 2023-2024.
+School districts are requesting all families to complete and submit a Free and Reduced Meal Application to be considered for school meal benefits.
 For information about your school district, please contact your local School Nutrition Program.

 CLICK HERE to download this poster